Les Misérables

 Act One

 Later, on the Rue Plumet, Cosette contemplates her past life, which she cannot seem to remember, and all of her father's secrets ("Rue Plumet").
 Eponine leads Marius to the street and her home.
-She tells of her unrequited love for Marius who exchanges affectionate words with Cosette ("A Heart Full Of Love").
+She tells of her unrequited love for Marius, who exchanges affectionate words with Cosette ("A Heart Full of Love").
 Suddenly, one of Thenardier's men come to rob the house of Valjean, but Eponine vows to protect Marius instead of helping her father.
-When her father refuses to be dissuaded, she screams and the robbers make for the sewers in order to escape ("The Attack On Rue Plumet").
-Marius thanks Eponine for saving them and rather than betraying Eponine, Cosette tells her father it was she who screamed because of a mysterious man at the gate who ran away.
-Valjean now mistakenly fears the men who were lurking in the street were with Javert.
+When her father refuses to be dissuaded, she screams and the robbers make for the sewers in order to escape ("The Attack on Rue Plumet").
+Marius thanks Eponine for saving them and, rather than betraying Eponine, Cosette tells her father that it was she who screamed because of a mysterious man at the gate who ran away.
+Valjean now mistakenly fears that the men who were lurking in the street were with Javert.
 He plans to flee from France with Cosette in order to escape Javert.
 Marius is heartbroken at the thought of losing his love, as his compatriots prepare for battle ("One Day More").

 Act Two

 A barricade is being built in the streets of Paris.
-Marius sees Eponine and asks her to deliver a letter to Cosette; she agrees, though it breaks her heart.
+Marius sees Eponine and asks her to deliver a letter to Cosette; she agrees, even though it breaks her heart.
 On the Rue Plumet, Eponine meets Valjean and gives him the letter ("Building the Barricade").
 He realizes that Marius is in love with Cosette and quickly exits.
 All alone in the city streets, Eponine laments the intensity of her feelings for Marius, who does not return her affection ("On My Own").

 We transition to Valjean, alone in his room, waiting to die.
-The spirit of Fantine appears to tell him that because he fulfilled his promise by raising Cosette, he will finally be with God.
-Marius and Cosette then enter and Marius thanks Valjean for saving his life.
+The spirit of Fantine appears to tell him that, because he fulfilled his promise by raising Cosette, he will finally be with God.
+Marius and Cosette then enter, and Marius thanks Valjean for saving his life.
 Valjean gives Cosette his last confession: the story of those who loved her.
-The ghosts of Fantine and Eponine take Valjean to his glory while Valjean reminds Cosette that love is of highest importance and they will all be free when 'tomorrow' comes ("Epilogue").
+The ghosts of Fantine and Eponine take Valjean to his glory while Valjean reminds Cosette that love is of highest importance... and they will all be free when "tomorrow" comes ("Epilogue").

 Casting